Acceleration of positive muons by a radio-frequency cavity: Abstract

 \section{Abstract}

 Acceleration of positive muons from thermal energy to 100~keV has been demonstrated.
-Thermal muons were generated by resonant multi-photon ionization of muonium atoms emitted from a sheet of laser-ablated aerogel.
-The thermal muons were first electrostatically accelerated to 5.7~keV, followed by further acceleration to 100 keV using a radio-frequency quadrupole.
-The transverse normalized emittance of the accelerated muons in the horizontal and vertical planes were $0.85 \pm 0.25 ~\rm{(stat.)}~^{+0.22}_{-0.13} ~\rm{(syst.)}$ ~$\pi~$mm$\cdot$mrad and $0.32\pm 0.03~\rm{(stat.)} ^{+0.05}_{-0.02} ~\rm{(syst.)} $~$\pi~$mm$\cdot$mrad, respectively.
-The measured emittance values demonstrated phase space reduction by a factor of $2.0\times 10^2$ (horizontal) and $4.1\times 10^2$(vertical) allowing good acceleration efficiency.
+Thermal muons were generated by resonant multiphoton ionization of muonium atoms emitted from a sheet of laser-ablated aerogel.
+The thermal muons were first electrostatically accelerated to 5.7~keV, followed by further acceleration to 100 keV using a radio frequency quadrupole with an intensity of $2\times10^{-3}$~$\mu^+$/pulse.
+The transverse normalized rms emittance of the accelerated muons in the horizontal and vertical planes were $0.85 \pm 0.25 ~\rm{(stat.)}~^{+0.22}_{-0.13} ~\rm{(syst.)}$ ~$\pi~$mm$\cdot$mrad and $0.32\pm 0.03~\rm{(stat.)} ^{+0.05}_{-0.02} ~\rm{(syst.)} $~$\pi~$mm$\cdot$mrad, respectively.
+The measured emittance values demonstrated phase-space reduction by a factor of $2.0\times 10^2$ (horizontal) and $4.1\times 10^2$(vertical) allowing good acceleration efficiency.
 These results pave the way to realize the first-ever muon accelerator for a variety of applications in particle physics, material science, and other fields.

-An accelerated positive muon beam enables a variety of next-generation muon experiments.
+An accelerated high-intensity positive muon beam enables a variety of next-generation muon experiments.
 One such application is a new experiment to measure the muon anomalous magnetic moment and search for the muon electric dipole moment~\cite{10.1093/ptep/ptz030}.
 A transmission muon microscope has also been proposed for high-resolution imaging of thick materials, which is not achievable with conventional transmission electron microscopes~\cite{TmuM}.
-A $\mu^+e^-$ or $\mu^{+}\mu^{+}$ collider is another promising application of the beam for the energy frontier in the future ~\cite{10.1093/ptep/ptac059}.
+A $\mu^+e^-$ or $\mu^{+}\mu^{+}$ collider is another promising application for the energy frontier in the future~\cite{10.1093/ptep/ptac059}.

-A high-intensity muon beam with more than 10$^8$~muons per second can be produced from the decay of pions generated in a pion production target irradiated by a MW-class proton beam.
-However, as a tertiary beam, the muon beam initially has a large phase-space volume.
-Cooling the muon beam to increase its phase-space density is necessary to realize an efficient acceleration of muons.
+A high-intensity muon beam with more than 10$^8$~muons/s can be produced from the decay of pions generated in a pion production target irradiated by a megawatt-class proton beam.
+However, as a tertiary beam, the muon beam initially has a large six-dimensional phase-space volume.
+Cooling the beam to increase its phase-space density is necessary to realize an efficient acceleration of muons.
 On the other hand, applying traditional cooling techniques, such as synchrotron radiation cooling, laser cooling~\cite{HANSCH197568}, stochastic cooling~\cite{RevModPhys.57.689}, and electron cooling~\cite{G_I_Budker_1978}, to muons is not feasible due to the short lifetime of muons.